keboola/connection-docs/overview/tutorial/load/index.md

 That's it.
 You should now have four tables with sample data stored in your KBC project.
 The tables represent business opportunities (*opportunity*), their associated users (*user*) and accounts (*account*).
-Additionally business goals for each user are specified (*usergoal*).
-The tables represent real world data, but they are anonymized.
+Additionally company levels for each user are specified (*level*).
+Note: All characters appearing in this data are fictitious.
+Any resemblance to real persons, living or dead or undead or unborn or otherwise semi-existent is purely coincidental.
+.
 You can now go to:

 - the next step [Data Manipulation](/overview/tutorial/manipulate/)
+- or you can take a brief side step to [Loading data with GoogleDrive Extractor](/overview/tutorial/load/googledrive/)
-- or you can take a brief side step to [Loading data with Extractor](/overview/tutorial/load/extractor/)
+- or you can take a brief side step to [Loading data with Database Extractor](/overview/tutorial/load/database/)